An EM algorithm for absolutely continuous Marshall-Olkin bivariate Pareto distribution with location and scale: EM algorithm for Block-Basu bivariate Pareto distribution

 The key intuition of this algorithm is very similar to stochastic gradient descent.
-As we increase the number of iteration, EM steps try to force the three parameters $\alpha_0, \alpha_1, \alpha_2$ to pick up the right direction starting from any value and gradient descent steps of $\sigma_1$ and $\sigma_2$ gradually ensure them to roam around the actual values.
-One of the drawback with this approach is that it considers too many approximations.
-However this algorithm works even for moderately large sample sizes.
-Sometimes it takes lot of time to converge or roam around the actual value for some really bad sample.
-Probability of such events are very low.
-We stop the calculation after 2000 iteration in such cases.
-Our numerical result in next section shows that this does not make any significant effect in the calculation of mean square error.

-Therefore algorithmic steps of our proposed algorithm for seven parameter absolute continuous bivariate Pareto distribution can be kept according to Algorithm-\ref{algo4}.
+As the number of iterations increases, this EM algorithm tries to force the three parameters $\alpha_0, \alpha_1, \alpha_2$ to pick up the right direction starting from any value, and the one-step-ahead gradient descent algorithm for $\sigma_1$ and $\sigma_2$ gradually ensure them to roam around the actual values.
+One of the drawbacks of this approach is that it considers too many approximations.
+However, this algorithm works even for moderately large sample sizes.
+Sometimes it takes a lot of time to converge or roam around the actual value for some samples.
+The probability of such events is very low.
+In such situations, we stop the calculation after $2000$ iterations.
+Now, the algorithmic steps of our proposed algorithm for seven-parameter BB-BVPA distribution can be written as